Gladys Pearl Baker: 1925–1926: Relationship with Charles Stanley Gifford and birth of Norma Jeane

 Gladys worked as a negative film cutter under Charles Stanley Gifford, her superior at RKO Pictures.
 Gifford had separated from his wife, Lillian Priester, in October 1923.
 They were divorced in May 1925.
 That same year, Gladys and Gifford, a self-proclaimed womanizer, began an affair.
 Beside Gifford, Gladys had relationships with other men in 1925.

 In late 1925, 10 months after Gladys left Mortensen, she found out that she was pregnant.
 In the winter of 1925, Gifford took Gladys to meet his family.
 They did not approve of him marrying a pregnant woman who was not raising her existing children.

 Gladys gave birth to her third and final child, Norma Jeane (later known as Marilyn Monroe), on June 1, 1926, in the Los Angeles County Hospital.
 (Note: According to Spoto, Norma Talmadge was the inspiration for the girl's first name.)
-She did not allow Gifford to visit her in the hospital.
-He later remarried and kept his illegitimate daughter a secret from his wife.
+Gifford later remarried and kept his illegitimate daughter a secret from his wife.
 Because Gladys was still married to Mortensen, he was legally Norma Jeane's father.
 When the child was older, Gladys reportedly told her that her father, whom she refused to name, was a movie star.
 In 2022, DNA testing confirmed Gifford was the father.